anampc/FLK_2021/README.md

 Data have been collected since 2010, with approximately bi-monthly periodicity starting in 2015.
 We used these data to asses

 * Spatial differences
-* Seasonlaity
+* Seasonality
 * Interannual trends

 ### Contents:
 #### Scripts:
-* **1.CarbChem_expploreNewDatabase.Rmd:** R script that explores all data and look for potential outlayers
+* **1.CarbChem_expploreNewDatabase.Rmd:** R script that explores all data and look for potential outliers
 * **2.Seasonality_and_trends.Rmd** R script with statistical analysis